 In the off-farm sector, PROSHAR is promoting alternative income-earning opportunities, such as bamboo products (fish traps, baskets), karchupi (embroidery), and nakshikhata (hand-embroidered blankets).

 Objective 2: Improve health of pregnant and lactating women and children under 5 (with particular attention to children under 2)

-Beneficiary mothers are learning about health, nutrition and hygiene practices and participating in antenatal and postnatal care.
+Beneficiary mothers are learning about health, nutrition and hygiene practices, and participating in antenatal and postnatal care.
 In addition, children aged 6-23 months of PROSHAR-participating households are involved in growth monitoring and promotion activities.
-Maternal leaders are being trained to identify severe acute malnutrition cases to facilitate timely referrals to clinics and direct distribution to vulnerable households is providing additional resources to meet caloric needs during normal times and lean seasons.
+Maternal leaders are being trained to identify severe acute malnutrition cases to facilitate timely referrals to clinics.
+Direct distribution to vulnerable households is providing additional resources to meet caloric needs during normal times and lean seasons.

 All activities are held in coordination with the government of Bangladesh, UNICEF, WHO, and other national and local health service providers.
-PROSHAR is training government health workers, family welfare assistants and community skilled birth attendants to strengthen their capacity to meet the needs of mothers and children.
-PROSHAR is also forming and training community groups to strengthen community-clinic-hospital referral links and to promote proper maternal and newborn practices among women and other family members in accordance with Bangladesh’s Ministry of Health strategy.
+PROSHAR is training government health workers, family welfare assistants, and skilled birth attendants in the community to strengthen their capacity to meet the needs of mothers and children.
+PROSHAR is also forming and training community groups to strengthen community-clinic-hospital referral links.The program promotes proper maternal and newborn practices among women and other family members in accordance with Bangladesh’s Ministry of Health strategy.